teamoxiar/QueueForgen/README.md

-# FluxThread: Neural Blockchain Visualizer
+# QueueForgen: Neural Blockchain Visualizer

-FluxThread is an innovative project that visualizes blockchain transactions as synaptic connections in neural networks.
+QueueForgen is an innovative project that visualizes blockchain transactions as synaptic connections in neural networks.
 Each transaction comes to life as dynamic strings, representing the connections between neurons in artificial neural networks, creating a living visualization of the blockchain's neural fabric.

 ## 🧠 Concept

-FluxThread merges blockchain and artificial intelligence technologies into a unique visual experience.
+QueueForgen merges blockchain and artificial intelligence technologies into a unique visual experience.
 Just as a neural network forms new synaptic connections during learning, each blockchain transaction creates a new neural pathway in our system.
 These strings:

 - 💫 Gain complexity and size based on transaction magnitude
 - 🎯 Represent unique learning pathways